DialloOracle/analytics-ai/data-mesh/data-mesh-integration/analyze-data-products/analyze-data-products.md

 ## Introduction

 This lab provides detailed instructions of connecting to Oracle Analytics Server (OAS).
 This compute instance comes with OAS installed and configured with Oracle database, both managed using Unix/Linux *systemd* services to automatically start and shutdown as required.
-By the end, this exercise will introduce you to the key features of data visualization within Oracle Analytics Server and will help to tell a story on what is happening with our Trucks, a fictional package delivery company in Texas.
+By the end, this exercise will introduce you to the key features of data visualization within Oracle Analytics Server and will help to tell a story on what is happening with our Trucks using a fictional package delivery company in Texas.

+In this lab, you will analyze two dashboards, Status and Health, that will demonstrate real time integration as a data product.

+Our Trucks is facing issues with supply chain and logistics, due to the harsh weather conditions.
+Having the ability to do cross pillar data analysis with non-oracle data provides the ability to perform a deeper dive to identify root causes.

+In this scenario we will monitor the weathers impact on our trucks through the creation of dashboards and canvases to quickly find insights.

 *Estimated Completion Time:* 30 Minutes